Washington University in St. Louis

 Grades will be based on an average of the above as follows:

-Webster University is committed to providing accommodations and/or services to students with documented disabilities.
+This university is committed to providing accommodations and/or services to students with documented disabilities.
 If you have registered as a student with a documented disability and are entitled to classroom or testing accommodations, please inform me at the beginning of the course.

 This course will follow Washington University’s policies concerning academic dishonesty.
 Academic dishonesty will result in failure for the assignment in question & referral to the appropriate individuals, who have discretion to impose a stricter penalty.